JCWasmx86/Conquer/docs/compiling.md

 ### Notes

-Only arm64 and amd64 are supported.
+Only arm64, arm, i386 and amd64 are supported.

 ## Windows